jauderho/bl3auto/README.md

 This is a small open source project and we don't have the funds to correctly sign the app.

-### Running the app on macOS Catalina
+### Running the app on macOS
-macOS Catalina may refuse to run the app because it is "from an unidentified developer".
+macOS may refuse to run the app because it is "from an unidentified developer".
 To get around this, right click on the app in Finder, and while holding the `⌥ Option` key, click `Open` in the menu.
 You will be prompted with a message similar to this: